-MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE COMMISSION PROPOSAL Drafting Comments legitimate and acceptable content.
+MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV COMMISSION PROPOSAL Drafting Comments the implementation of the Codes by EU bodies.
+At the same time, users should be fully informed about the tools used by platforms adhering to the codes of conduct (transparency of measures used).
+Monitoring of the achievement of results is necessary and must include an assessment of how the adopted measures have contributed to respecting the right to freedom of expression and information.
+The codes of conduct must not lead to abuses in the form of censorship placed in the hands of private companies and blocking of legitimate and acceptable content.
 LV (Comments): Since the assessment and reporting will require the resources from Commission and MS side, we suggest instead of just publication these reports should be submitted to the parties involved in the Code of conduct for consideration and revision where necessary.
 5. The Board shall regularly monitor and evaluate the achievement of the objectives of the codes of conduct, having regard to the key performance indicators that they may contain.
-20 Article 36 Codes of conduct for online advertising IT (Comments): It is not clear why the Committee is not involved as in article 35.
-DE (Comments): We wonder whether the adoption of delegated acts or implementing acts should be considered to concretise the requirements of Art.
-24 and 30 instead of the facilitation of a code of conduct for online advertising.
-The relationship between the codes of conduct at EU level and the existing codes of conduct at national level (i.e. German Advertising Standards Council) seem unclear to

-MEMBER STATE COMMISSION PROPOSAL AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE Drafting AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE Comments us.
-We wonder what are "flexible and effective mechanisms to facilitate and enhance compliance with those obligations, notably as concerns the modalities of the transmission of the relevant information" (cf. rec.
-70).
+MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV COMMISSION PROPOSAL Drafting Comments Article 36 Codes of conduct for online advertising IT (Comments): It is not clear why the Committee is not involved as in article 35.
 1. The Commission shall encourage and facilitate the drawing up of codes of conduct at Union level between, online platforms and other relevant service providers, such as providers of online advertising intermediary services or organisations representing recipients of the service and civil society organisations or relevant authorities to contribute to further transparency in online advertising beyond the requirements of Articles 24 and 30.
 SE (Drafting): 1.
 The Commission shall encourage and facilitate the drawing up of voluntary codes of conduct at Union level between, online platforms and other relevant service providers, such as providers of online advertising intermediary services or organisations representing recipients of the service and civil society organisations or relevant authorities to contribute to further transparency in online advertising beyond the requirements of Articles 24 and 30.
 FR (Drafting): 1.
-The Commission shall encourage and facilitate the drawing up of codes of conduct at Union SE (Comments): SE is of the preliminary view that there should be an explicit clarification in regard to the voluntariness of the Codes of conduct for online advertising.
+The Commission shall encourage and facilitate the drawing up of codes of conduct at Union level between, online platforms and other relevant service providers, such as providers of online advertising intermediary services or organisations representing recipients of the service and civil society organisations or relevant authorities to contribute to further transparency in online advertising beyond the requirements of Articles 24 and 30, but also to SE (Comments): SE is of the preliminary view that there should be an explicit clarification in regard to the voluntariness of the Codes of conduct for online advertising.
 FR (Comments): The French authorities want to introduce a new purpose in these codes of conduct to push stakeholders to define a unique ID that would facilitate the traceability of advertising campaigns by all stakeholders in the advertising chain.
-It could be composed of the following information: advertiser / brand / product / campaign. the drawing up of codes of conduct at Union level between, online platforms and other relevant service providers, such as providers of online advertising intermediary services or organisations representing recipients of the This identifier would contribute to the objectives mentioned in a) and b) of Article 36.
-DE (Comments): Again, we are wondering as to how and to what extent the COM shall "encourage and facilitate
+It could be composed of the following information: advertiser / brand / product / campaign.
+This identifier would contribute to the objectives mentioned in a) and b) of Article 36.